What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 Technological process:

-1. Mushrooms washed, cut into slices
+1. Wash the mushrooms and cut into slices

-3. Next, add 1 tbsp. oil, add chopped onion, fry a little
+3. Next add 1 tbsp. oil, add chopped onion, fry a little

 6. We make 5 holes in it, break an egg into each